 - Seeing the Woods.
 "Changing Landscapes of Indigeneity: CHE Place-Based Workshop."
 Conference Reports.
 Last modified July 9, 2019.

 - Seeing the Woods. "'Fridays for Future' and the Fight for Climate Justice."
 Snapshot.
 Last modified April 5, 2019.

 - "Problematic Postage: Canada's Claim to the North through a Stamp."
 Inuit Studies Conference.
-Montréal, QC.
+Montréal, Québec.
 October 2019.

 - "Leaving the Tar Sands?
 Indigenous Journeys of Risk, Reward, and Displacement in Northwest Turtle Island."
 Mapping Mountains and Seas: Journeys, Cartographies, Effects Workshop, Munich, Germany.
 June 2019.

 - "Ottawa: Metis City or Meeting Place?"
 Louis Riel Day Panel.
-Ottawa, ON.
-November 2016
+Ottawa, Ontario.
+November 2016.

 - "Stragglers of the Plains: Colonial Categorization and Cultural Resilience of Metis Peoples in Late Nineteenth-Century Western Canada."
 Native American and Indigenous Studies Association (NAISA) Annual General Meeting.
-Honolulu, HI.
+Honolulu, Hawai'i.
 May 2016.

 - "Indigenous Representations of the City."
 Graduate Students Association Interdisciplinary Conference.
-Ottawa, ON.
+Ottawa, Ontario.
 February 2016.